 At Baylor University, the Drive to Hunger Awareness event was created to teach students about the issue of domestic hunger and how they can make a collective impact.
 A fantastic effort by all involved, all of the donations gathered were distributed amongst the Campus Kitchen at Baylor University partner agencies in the community.
 Learn more...

 A new STUFH-CKI Ambassador has been named.
-Alex D. Nguyen of the Orange Coast College will take on activities for the upcoming school year.
+Joren Libunao of the University of California, San Diego will take on activities for the upcoming school year.

 "The first year of STUFH at the University of Texas at Austin was a success.
 We teamed up with the Capital Area Food Bank who provided us with great educational material about food insecurity in Austin and the surrounding areas.
 Most of our efforts were focused on becoming involved with other organizations on campus and providing food insecurity awareness to the students as well as helping them implement food drives within their organizations.
 We also held a "Fraternity Food Fight" that consisted of some healthy competition for a good cause and raised several hundred pounds of food.
 Being involved with STUFH has provided me and others with many memorable experiences and I am very appreciative of the opportunity to become involved with this movement." - 9/14/14